rcmangnale/codepenwork/README.md

 # codepenwork
-here you can get my codepen work
+here you can get all my codepen work
+I practice of HTML CSS and Javascript on codepen